zakthabet/css-responsive-website-solved/README.md

 - [ ] The responsive HTML meta tag is set.
 - [ ] The website should replicate the mockup for desktop, tablet, and mobile views, incorporating all aspects such as fonts, font sizes, colors, paddings, margins, gaps, etc.
+- [ ] The hover styles are added for the desktop view for:
+  - The top navigation items
+  - The social icons of the teammate
+  - The links in the footer (social icons and labels, emails, phone numbers)
 - [ ] The index.html file must remain unchanged.
 - [ ] The styles.css file should remain unaltered.
 Any necessary styles should be appended to the /css/responsive.css file.
 - [ ] Media queries should address the following viewport ranges: